 More ideas for summer fun in Omaha

 Cheap movie series – Two cinemas I keep an eye are Film Streams and Marcus Theaters.
 Film Streams‘ Forever Young Family & Children’s Series is high quality new films or films from our childhood, and kid tickets are only $2.50 for the series!
 These are screened at the Ruth Sokolof Theater in downtown Omaha.
 Currently closed.

 There are three locations of Marcus Theaters in the metro area that usually run the low-price kids’ movie series Check the website for upcoming series.
 The locations that run these films usually are at Village Pointe, Majestic and Twin Creek.
-Currently closed.
+Currently closed, except for Majestic.